 Insert the following NOTEs after the fifth paragraph (“The Nontransmitted BSSID Capability And Status field contains the contents of...”):

-NOTE 1—The Critical Update Flag subfield of the Nontransmitted BSSID Capability And Status field is set to 1 in the Beacon frame(s) until and including the next DTIM Beacon frame of the nontransmitted BSSID if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP in the same AP MLD as the AP corresponding to the nontransmitted or a value car-ried in the BSS Parameters Change Count subfield in the Common Info field of the Basic Multi-Link element in the Nontransmitted BSSID profile corresponding to the nontransmitted BSSID.
-Otherwise the subfield is set to 0 (See 35.3.10 (BSS parameter critical update procedure)).
+NOTE 1—The Critical Update Flag subfield of the Nontransmitted BSSID Capability And Status field is set to 1 in the Beacon frame(s) until and including the next DTIM Beacon frame of the nontransmitted BSSID if there is a change to

+—a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with (#17553) the same AP MLD as the AP corresponding to the nontransmitted, or

+—a value car-ried in the BSS Parameters Change Count subfield in the Common Info field of the Basic Multi-Link element in the Nontransmitted BSSID profile corresponding to the nontransmitted BSSID.
+Otherwise the subfield is set to 0 (See 35.3.10 (BSS parameter critical update procedure)). (#17552)

 NOTE 2—The Nontransmitted BSSIDs Critical Update Flag subfield of the Nontransmitted BSSID Capability And Status field is reserved.

 35.3.11 Multi-link procedures for channel switching, extended channel switching, and channel quieting

-If an AP (affected/reported AP) of an AP MLD is switching from an initial operating class/channel to a target operating class/channel at a target switch time using channel switch announcement or extended channel switch announcement procedure and includes a Max Channel Switch Time element in the Beacon and Probe Response frames it sends, and another AP (reporting AP) affiliated with the AP MLD, if any, receives a (Re)Association Request frame to perform multi-link setup with the AP MLD with the AP (affected/reported AP) as a requested link, then the other AP (reporting AP) shall include the complete profile for the AP indicating the target operating class/channel and a Max Channel Switch Time element in the per-STA profile corresponding to the AP (affected/reported AP) in the Basic Multi-Link element included in the (Re)Association Response frame it sends in response to indicate the time at which the AP (affected/reported AP) will start beaconing, if the (Re)Association Response frame is sent between the last beacon on the initial operating class/channel and the first beacon on the target operating class/channel.
+If an AP (affected/reported AP) affiliated with (#) an AP MLD is switching from an initial operating class/channel to a target operating class/channel at a target switch time using channel switch announcement or extended channel switch announcement procedure and includes a Max Channel Switch Time element in the Beacon and Probe Response frames it sends, and another AP (reporting AP) affiliated with the AP MLD, if any, receives a (Re)Association Request frame to perform multi-link setup with the AP MLD with the AP (affected/reported AP) as a requested link, then the other AP (reporting AP) shall include the complete profile for the AP indicating the target operating class/channel and a Max Channel Switch Time element in the per-STA profile corresponding to the AP (affected/reported AP) in the Basic Multi-Link element included in the (Re)Association Response frame it sends in response to indicate the time at which the AP (affected/reported AP) will start beaconing, if the (Re)Association Response frame is sent between the last beacon on the initial operating class/channel and the first beacon on the target operating class/channel.
 Otherwise, the other AP (reporting AP), if any, should not include a Max Channel Switch Time element or (Extended) Channel Switch Announcement element in (Re)Association Response frames.

-When an AP (affected/reported AP) of an AP MLD has announced quiet intervals other than quiet intervals scheduled to protect R-TWT SPs (see 35.8.4.2 (Quieting STAs during R-TWT SPs) ) using Quiet element and optionally Quiet Channel element, and another AP (reporting AP) of the same AP MLD, if any, receives a (Re)Association Request frame to perform multi-link setup with the AP MLD with the AP (affected/reported AP) as a requested link, then the other AP (reporting AP), if any, shall include the corresponding Quiet element and Quiet Channel element (if present) in the per-STA profile corresponding to the AP (affected/reported AP) in the Basic Multi-Link element included in the (Re)Association Response frame it sends in response.
+When an AP (affected/reported AP)affiliated with (#) an AP MLD has announced quiet intervals other than quiet intervals scheduled to protect R-TWT SPs (see 35.8.4.2 (Quieting STAs during R-TWT SPs) ) using Quiet element and optionally Quiet Channel element, and another AP (reporting AP) of the same AP MLD, if any, receives a (Re)Association Request frame to perform multi-link setup with the AP MLD with the AP (affected/reported AP) as a requested link, then the other AP (reporting AP), if any, shall include the corresponding Quiet element and Quiet Channel element (if present) in the per-STA profile corresponding to the AP (affected/reported AP) in the Basic Multi-Link element included in the (Re)Association Response frame it sends in response.
 Otherwise, the other AP (reporting AP) should not include a Quiet element and Quiet Channel element in (Re)Association Response frames.

 35.15.3 Channel switching methods for an EHT BSS